jntpham/jphamblog/index.md

 ## Build you Home Page here
+8/23/23
+Finally got the blog up and connected with github Still have to iron out issues with the designs of the webpage or installing the rest of the CS pages

 This is a work in progress, please come back later
 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.